mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Deck of Fate - Variant Fate Points.md

 players will need to accept a lot more compels to collect enough fate cards to keep up the pace.## Free Invokes

-When you use a [[create advantage]] roll to create a new aspect with free invokes---or add free invokes to an existing aspect---draw a number of cards to your hand from the Deck of Fate equal to the number of free invokes you create.
+When you use a [[Create Advantage]] roll to create a new aspect with free invokes---or add free invokes to an existing aspect---draw a number of cards to your hand from the Deck of Fate equal to the number of free invokes you create.
 Place that number of cards from your hand face up